LeafYeeXYZ/PsychLib/README.md

 # Development

 If you haven't installed `deno` yet, please install it referring to the <https://deno.com>.
-Then, clone this repository and install dependencies.
+Then, clone this repository.

 ```bash
 git clone https://github.com/LeafYeeXYZ/PsychLib.git